candychang/candychang.github.io/_posts/portfolio/2016-06-23-bernal-heights.markdown

 and fosters neighborhood activism to solve local problems.
 We made this as part of CS169, Software Engineering as a Service.

+Based on client conversations, we developed three main functionalities for this app:

+* Gather, manage and share hotspot form information
+* Provide a centralized calendar for BHNC and resident-created events
+* Share useful resources with residents in one accessible location

 ### Involvement
 Everyone on the team contributed to both design and implementation, which was a really great experience after group projects with mostly distributed roles.
 As